 Sean’s Sci-Fi Sheriff Solves Space Skulduggery…

-On the planet Io, Federal Marshall O’Niel investigates the reasons for deaths at a mining factory, discovering there is more to it than he expected.
+A Federal Marshall investigates the reasons for mysterious deaths at a mining factory.

-Outland (1981) Official Trailer – Sean Connery, Peter Boyle Sci-Fi Movie HD, Movieclips Trailer Vault, www.youtube.com
+Outland (1981) Official Trailer – Sean Connery, Peter Boyle Sci-Fi Movie HD, Movieclips Trailer Vault and photos by Warner Bros.
+Pictures

-Around this time, O’Niel’s wife leaves him as she plan to return to earth with their son and leaves him a video message Dear John style.
+Around this time, O’Niel’s wife leaves him as she plans to return to earth with their son and leaves him a video message Dear John style.
 She hopes he will join her and her son on a booked shuttle back to earth.
-This woman horrified me as she appeared three times to give him ultimatums to meet her using big doe eyes and using her son and a booked trip back home to this end too to entice him to follow her or maybe I’m just skeptical.
+This woman appeared three times to give him ultimatums to meet her using big doe eyes and using her son and a booked trip back home to this end too to entice him to follow her.
+Or maybe I’m just sceptical.
 O’Niel instead of throwing a shoe or shooting the screen as she talked to him about this via video message, looked almost tearful.
 Wee poppet.

 O’Niel speaks with the company’s doctor, Dr Lazarus (Frances Sternhagen) about these deaths, and as the other predominant female character was contrastingly a much more likeable character.
 Lazarus assisted him to find the truth behind the killings, had a fun no-nonsense attitude and did not become a love interest which was a nice change.
 But after meeting the wife, thought otherwise.
 Together, O’Niel and Lazarus discover both deaths are related to high levels of amphetamine which leads to increased activity followed by a later psychosis…